 - Deep industry experience and extensive network to identify strategic investment opportunities.

 As part of their investment strategy, Lions Bay Capital has identified five pillars of investment: battery metals, precious metals, tin, brine minerals and power technology.
-To this effect, Lions Bay Capital has identified in companies that show high-growth potential in the near-medium term within these areas.
+To this effect, Lions Bay Capital has identified companies that show high potential for growth in the near-term within these areas.

 Battery Metals: Jervois Mining

 Jervois Mining is evaluating the potential nickel and cobalt at the Nico Young project in New South Wales, Australia, focused on near-term production.
 The project has access to regional rail, road, power and gas infrastructure.
 The project hosts high-grade nickel and cobalt areas with Joint Ore Reserves Committee (JORC) code-compliant inferred resources of 167.8 million tonnes grading 0.59 percent nickel and 0.06 percent cobalt with a 0.6 percent nickel equivalent cut-off.

 Drilling at Nico Young Nickel Cobalt project, in NSW, Australia.

 Jervois Mining has recently completed an infill drilling program in early 2018, which was focused on upgrading a section of the resource from inferred to indicated, and on proving up shallow, higher grade cobalt zones that may be amenable to early mining.
 Currently, an open cobalt resource extension has also been tested and the drilling results are expected later in 2018.